 When I teach my year round writing camps, I give the SAME writing lesson to students ages 5-11 at the SAME TIME.
 You, the parent, can do the same at home with your multi-aged children using these weekly writing lessons.

 Here’s how it works!

-Each lesson will have 5 sections.
+First, each lesson will have 5 sections.

 K-1st Graders should try to write 1 sentence for each section